strnadchristopher/arizona/README.md

 F5 - Refresh Assistant

-TODO:
+TO-DO:

-Voice Control and Response
+Voice Control and Response (considering using AWS) Spotify API and more music programs
-Ability to add python scripts to commands

 Known Bugs:
 (macOS only) When window is re-opened from being hidden, a strange shadow appears behind the app that doesn't go away.